SEC, FINRA & MSRB Sanctions Against JP Morgan Securities

 June 2023: SEC fined the firm $4 million for improperly deleting 47 million emails from 8,700 inboxes.

-December 2021: SEC fined JP Morgan $125 million for widespread failures in retaining business communications sent via personal devices and apps.
+December 2021: SEC fined JP Morgan $125 million for widespread failures to retain business communications sent via personal devices and messaging applications.

 Additional Sanctions

-- December 2017: FINRA fined $2.8 million for failures to follow SEC’s Customer Protection Rule.
+December 2017: FINRA fined $2.8 million for failures related to the SEC’s Customer Protection Rule.

-- December 2015: SEC settlement required $267 million for failure to disclose conflicts of interest related to proprietary products.
+December 2015: SEC settlement required $267 million for failure to disclose conflicts of interest involving proprietary products.

 Broker Misconduct & Customer Complaints